 Don’t get me wrong, they will appreciate it.
 It’s just that they don’t rely on tips to make up their wages.

 In other countries such as the United States, certain sectors rely on tips to supplement their wages.
 For example, waiters in the USA often get paid less than the federal minimum wage.
 This is because they are actually expected to make up the difference via tips.

 This is not the case in Ireland, as all employees must be paid the minimum wage.

 Basically, this means that you do not need to tip the barman every time that you order a drink.

-By the way: If you intend on travelling through rural Ireland, you should probably rent a small car.
-Otherwise, good luck on trying to navigate your BMW through the windy rural roads.
+By the way, if you intend on traveling through rural Ireland, you should probably rent a small car.
+Otherwise, good luck trying to navigate your BMW through the windy rural roads.

 It’s St. Patrick, not St. Patty.

 You can call it St. Patrick’s Day or St. Paddy’s Day.
 Saying “St. Patty’s Day” is not acceptable.

 The primary patron saint of Ireland is Saint Patrick, not Saint Patty.
 The given name Patty is short for Patricia.
 Patricia is a female name, not a male name.
 Therefore, it doesn’t make any sense whatsoever and you will be mocked for using it.

 No. Irish people do not wear kilts.
 You’re thinking of Scotland.